-In the Army, they are known as staff and personnel support (SPS) officers, part of the Adjutant General's Corps (AGC), or specialist officers in the Royal Logistics Corps (RLC) , who are trained in supply, distribution or commodities (e.g. ammunition or petroleum).
+In the Army you may be known as a staff and personnel support (SPS) officer, part of the Adjutant General's Corps (AGC), or you may be a specialist officer in the Royal Logistics Corps (RLC).
+In either corps, you'll be trained in supply, distribution or commodities (e.g. ammunition or petroleum).

-Tasks often include supervising and planning the work of individuals and teams whose role is the delivery of a wide range of specific services and functions including:
+As an armed forces logistics/support officer, you'll supervise and plan the work of highly-trained individuals and teams who deliver of a range of specific services and functions, including:

 - stores and supplies.